cloudera/hue/docs/sdk/sdk.md

 ### Adding Interactive Elements to Your UI

-We'll talk a bit more about JavaScript in a bit, but one of the things the Hue SDK does for you is allow you to imbue your app with various UI behaviors by using pre-defined HTML markup.
+We'll talk a bit more about JavaScript in a bit, but one of the things the HUE SDK does for you is allow you to imbue your app with various UI behaviors by using pre-defined HTML markup.
 These patterns include things like:

 * Alert and confirmation messages
 * Client side form validation